-- If the issues were satisfactorily resolved, the Program Officer will mark them resolved in the NIAID Clinical Research Management System (NCRMS) and the NCRMS will automatically notify the site that the issues are resolved. - If any issues remain unresolved, the Program Officer will return them to the site via the NCRMS with appropriate comments. - If a major issue or multiple issues were noted, the Program Officer may recommend to: - Pause the study - o Pause all National Institutes of Health (NIH)-funded studies at the site - Close the site
+- If the issues were satisfactorily resolved, the Program Officer will mark them resolved in the NCRMS and the NCRMS will automatically notify the site that the issues are resolved. - If any issues remain unresolved, the Program Officer will return them to the site via the NCRMS with appropriate comments. - If a major issue or multiple issues were noted, the Program Officer may recommend to: - Pause the study - Pause all National Institutes of Health (NIH)-funded studies at the site - Close the site